 It's not about how much I earn from you, but rather how much I save for you by doing all the work which you don't do it personally daily.
 ALL regular clients and visitors (to my place) feedback that I do the most among all pet sitters/boarders/hotels they had used previously, and some paid me up to double (1 cat client paid triple).
 I cannot waive cost for transport, paid parking, ERP in CBD areas and Sentosa residents since such expenses are high in Singapore.

 I cannot adhere to a particular strict timing (esp in the morning - I have to deal with traffic peak hours, and I will not enter CBD area before 9:30am) as I go by route planning which is time and gas efficient for me.
 I need sufficient rest thus I would appreciate flexible timings.

 at a non luxurious but clean, spacious and breezy landed property with a big garden and big semi indoor/outdoor porch which has been assessed by relatives, visitors and dog trainer.
 Some dog trainers/boarders have even copied my profile and boarding style (so you are actually looking at the original ONE!):

-often anticipate physical activities thus I
+activities thus I

-spent ALOT OF TIME
+spent ENORMOUS AMOUNT OF TIME

 1-2 visits/week to dog parks

-non-aggressive (I have elderly parents)
+non-aggressive (I have elderly parents who fall easily)